Chart Color Schemes

 Health performance in Forster is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Forster faces significant health challenges based on AreaSearch's assessment.
+Forster faces significant health challenges according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
-Private health cover is relatively low at approximately 49% of Forster's total population (~7,082 people), compared to 51.9% in the rest of NSW and a national average of 55.7%.
+Private health cover is relatively low at approximately 49% of Forster's total population (~7,082 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

 The most prevalent medical conditions are arthritis (13.8%) and mental health issues (9.4%).
-Conversely, 55.4% of residents claim to be completely clear of medical ailments, compared to 63.3% in the rest of NSW.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Forster has a higher proportion of seniors aged 65 and over at 39.2%, with 5,671 people, compared to 23.4% in the rest of NSW.
-Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.
+Conversely, 55.4% of residents report having no medical ailments, lower than Regional NSW's 63.3%.
+Working-age population health challenges are notable due to high chronic condition rates.
+Forster has a higher proportion of seniors aged 65 and over at 39.6%, compared to Regional NSW's 23.4%.
+Senior health outcomes present some challenges but align broadly with national rankings for the general population.

 Frequently Asked Questions - Health